nshanbhag20001412/FunWithTriangles/README.md

 # FunWithTriangles
 mark-12(neog) Fun with triangles

-An app you know your knowledge about triangles.Includes usuage of FormData()
+An app you know your knowledge about triangles.
+Includes usuage of FormData()